bitcointranscripts/bitcointranscripts/bitcoinology/what-is-lightning-network.md

 Just a brain dump here of all the different ways I could remember spending lightning.
 Basically, buying souvenirs, buying mugs, buying t-shirts, and different kinds of gambling, that Lightning Spin one, Satoshi's Place, and Bitrefill (which I haven't mentioned yet, is really cool where you can actually buy gift cards), you can buy gift cards using Lightning or mainchain Bitcoin.
 And it's just really easy.
-And what I about that site is that they've really tried hard.
+And what I like about that site is that they've really tried hard.
 They've got really good lightning support, and they've got a lot of other features as well, such as address, if anyone knows what that means.

-You can do things pay friends to settle a restaurant bill, and it might seem a trivial example, but I can tell you I've done that maybe seven, eight, nine, or 10 times at different meetups and conferences.
+You can do things like pay friends to settle a restaurant bill, and it might seem like a trivial example, but I can tell you I've done that maybe seven, eight, nine, or 10 times at different meetups and conferences.
 And of course, what's cool about it is that it actually works, as opposed to in the past, when we could do it with just Bitcoin wallets, and it did work, but we didn't get confirmations.
 We were just trusting each other anyway.
 It's really cool that now, with lots of different white lightning wallets, we'll see there are several of them.